malkaguillot/ECON2206-Data-Management-2022/lectures/0-overview.md

 --

-## What do you want to learn during the class?
+## What do you expect to learn during the class?

 <div style="position:relative;  text-align: center;" >